HappyPeng2x/JRomkan/README.md

 - CMake
 - Python 3.x
 - python-romkan
-- JDK 7.x or newer
+- JDK 7 or newer or Android API 14 or newer

 JRomkan can be built with the following commands: